okta-awscli/okta-awscli/README.md

-password = <your_okta_password> # Only save your password if you know what you are doing! factor = <your_preferred_mfa_factor> # Current choices are: GOOGLE or OKTA role = <your_preferred_okta_role> # AWS role name (match one of the options prompted for by "Please select the AWS role" when this parameter is not specified use-alias-profile = True # Set this to True if you want to use the AWS account alias as the aws profile name.
-Defaults to False. app = <your_prefered_okta_app> # ex. `Amazon Web Services` to automatically select Amazon Web Services
+password = <your_okta_password> # Only save your password if you know what you are doing! factor = <your_preferred_mfa_factor> # Current choices are: GOOGLE or OKTA role = <your_preferred_okta_role> # AWS role name (match one of the options prompted for by "Please select the AWS role" when this parameter is not specified use-alias-profile = True
+# Set the above to True if you want to use the AWS account alias as the aws profile name.
+Defaults to False.
+app = <your_prefered_okta_app> # ex. `Amazon Web Services` to automatically select Amazon Web Services
 ```